tiandavis/tiandavis.com/resume/index.md

 #### <i>Open Source Contributions (OSS)</i>

+My team was working through a VPAT accessibility audit for web assets.
+During the accessibility audit, one of the most pressing blockers surfaced was that highlighted select options were not spoken by any of the screen readers - Major (VoiceOver, NVDA, JAWS) or Minor (ChromeVox, etc).

+Created a PR for ember-power-select enabling screen readers to announce highlighted select options by alerting screen readers to highlighted select options.

+<blockquote class="embedly-card" data-card-key="db853905f7da46498006d870b8bcb67c" data-card-controls="0"><h4><a href="https://github.com/cibernox/ember-power-select/pull/1409">cibernox/ember-power-select</a></h4><p>The extensible select component built for ember</p></blockquote>

 While working through the BrowZine Discovery Service Adapters deployment strategy, we realized we'd want to make the TTL for each adapter configurable.